openPMD/openPMD-standard/STANDARD.md

   - `iterationEncoding`
     - type: *(string)*
-    - description: tells if other iterations of this series, from the file-format's API point of view, encoded in the same file or is an other `open/close` call necessary to access other iterations
+    - description: whether other iterations of this series, from the file-format's API point of view, are encoded in the same file or whether another `open/close` call is necessary to access other iterations
     - allowed values:
       - `fileBased` (multiple files)
       - `groupBased` (one file)

   - `iterationFormat`
     - type: *(string)*
-    - description: a well defined string with the iteration `%T` placeholder defining either the series of files (`fileBased`) or the series of groups within a single file (`groupBased`) that allows to extract the iteration from it;
+    - description: a well-defined string with the iteration `%T` placeholder defining either the series of files (`fileBased`) or the series of groups within a single file (`groupBased`) from which the iteration can be extracted;
                    for `fileBased` formats the iteration must be included in the file name;
                    the format depends on the selected `iterationEncoding` method